What's on this page?

 Over the 15 years that Learning People has been in business, we’ve supported just shy of 50,000 people who want to launch or change their career.
 We’re proud of our students’ success – seeing the people we work with find careers they love is what motivates us to keep doing this work.

 Among these, we’ve supported many educators take the difficult but exciting leap into a new field.
-Take Elizabeth, for example, who we supported through a career change from being a teacher to being a Project Controller.
+Take Mike for example, who we supported through a career change from being a teacher to being a Project Manager.

 Final Thoughts: How We Can Help You Transition from Teaching

 Ready to make a change?
 Take a look at our flexible, online training courses to kickstart your career pivot to a career in Tech or Project Management.
-You can learn online whenever you have time, at your own pace, meaning you can "learn and earn", continuing to teach in your current job while training for your next career move.
+With Learning People, you can continue to teach in your current job while training for your next career move.
+You can learn online whenever you have time and at your own pace, so why not make the most of the upcoming Autumn holidays to do just that.

 FAQS on Changing Careers from Teaching and Education